-The submerged island of Spartel near the Strait of Gibraltar would coincide with some elements of Plato's account, matching both the location and the date of submersion given in the Critias.
-Popular culture increasingly places Atlantis in the Atlantic Ocean and perpetuates the original Platonic ideal.
+The submerged island of Spartel near the Strait of Gibraltar would coincide with some elements of Plato's account, matching both the location and the date of submersion given in The Critias.
+Popular culture increasingly places Atlantis in the Atlantic Ocean, thus perpetuating the original Platonic ideal.

 He claims that the Aztecs looked east to the Caribbean as the former location of Aztlan.
 Some have considered the Philippines to be the possible site of Atlantis and proposed that its archipelago of islands is actually the remnants of Atlantis's mountains.

-The Canary Islands have also been identified as a possible location, west of the Straits of Gibraltar but in close proximity to the Mediterranean Sea.
-Various islands or island groups in the Atlantic were also identified as possible locations, notably the Azores, and even several Caribbean islands.
+The Canary Islands have also been identified as a possible location, west of the Straits of Gibraltar, but in close proximity to the Mediterranean Sea.
+Various Atlantic islands or island groups have also been identified as possible locations, notably the Azores, and even several Caribbean islands.

-If CoverUps.com can add to the corpus of theories on the subject, we might suggest the same thing that wiped out the Mammoths around 11,000 BCE, when they all disappeared almost overnight – an asteroid of some sort.
-Death from above.
+If CoverUps.com can add to the corpus of theories on the subject, we might suggest the same thing that wiped out the Mammoths around 11,000 BCE, when they all disappeared almost overnight — an asteroid of some sort.
+Death from above, anyone?

-Scientists who study fossilized Mammoth tusks have found in them trace elements of metals that are only common in asteroids.
+Scientists who study fossilized Mammoth tusks have found in them trace elements of metals that are common only in asteroids.
 These metals are embedded deeply in the tusks.
 The speed and force required to do this can come from but a few causes.
-Surely an asteroid must rank high on that short list.
+Surely an asteroid must rank high on that dreadful list.

-It is widely acknowledged that the Earth does, from time to time, suffer from such cataclysmic events - just ask the dinosaurs!
+Few now dispute that the Earth does, from time to time, suffer from such cataclysmic events — just ask the dinosaurs...